How Data Augmentation affects Optimization for Linear Regression: Analysis of data augmentation as stochastic optimization

 and denoted by $Q_\parallel$ the orthogonal projection onto $V_\parallel$.
 As noted in \S \ref{sec:mr}, on $V_{\parallel}$ the proxy loss

 is strictly convex and has a unique minimum, which is

 The change from one step of augmented GD to the next in these proxy optima is captured by

 With this notation, we are ready to state Theorems \ref{thm:mr}, which gives two different sets of time-varying Monro-Robbins type conditions under which the optimization trajectory $W_t$ converges for large $t$.
 In Theorem \ref{thm:mr-quant}, we refine the analysis to additionally give rates of convergence.
+Note that Theorem \ref{thm:mr} is a generalization of Theorem \ref{thm:mr-main} and that Theorem \ref{thm:mr-quant} is a generalization of Theorem \ref{thm:mr-quant-informal}.

 \begin{theorem} Suppose that $V_\parallel$ is independent of $t$, that the learning rate satisfies $\eta_t \to 0$, that the proxy optima satisfy

 ensuring the existence of a limit $W_\infty^* := \lim_{t \to \infty} W_t^*$ and that